 Grading with an eye may seem like it looks good, but there are a few tools and approaches that make grading much, much better.
 Make sure your installers are utilizing professional tools when grading the area.
 An expert putting green installation crew will be able to provide a smooth contoured surface, whereas a cheap crew may sloppily compact and grade.
 This will affect how the golf ball rolls.

 Determine the key levels when working with elevation or rely on fundamental objects such as the flood level of a house, concrete, and tops of the fence.
 A laser is mostly used on commercial or vast projects where angles are critical.

 Installation Of Cups

-Holes are installed in concrete for durability, cleaning, and drainage.
+Holes and plastic cups for putting greens are installed in concrete for durability, cleaning, and drainage.